 How do I gift a retreat to my friend, family or co-worker?

 Retreat experiences can have profound and long-lasting effects on our relationship with ourselves and our sense of belonging in the world.
-Gifting a retreat is the perfect way to encourage wellness and provide an opportunity for growth and personal learning to others and their journey of life.
+Gifting a retreat is a beautiful way to encourage rest, reflection and self-discovery while supporting someone through the next chapter of their personal journey.

-To gift a retreat, simply go to the description about the retreat and click the ‘Gift a Retreat’ button which will add the retreat to your shopping cart and take you straight to that page.
+To gift a retreat, simply go to the your chosen retreat page and click the ‘Gift a Retreat’ button which will add the retreat to your shopping cart.
 Once you click ‘Checkout’ you will have the opportunity to select ‘This is a gift’ where you can add the recipient's details and a message to personalise it.

 Once payment has been processed we will email you with a receipt and email your gift directly to the recipient with access details so they can create a password and login to get started.